gonciarm/portfolio/README.md

-# Portfolio
-- Easy to use ceneo scraper written in python using google sheets for data storage and configuration: https://github.com/gonciarm/ceneo.
 # About me
-Hi my name is Mateusz and I'm certified software tester with several years of experience in commercial testing mostly web applications.
+Hi my name is Mateusz.
+I live in Poland in town called Lublin.
+I'm certified software tester with several years of experience in commercial testing mostly web applications and I do it for the living.
+Im also big IT enthusiast and selflearnig dveloper (python).
+Check the portfolio section for sample of scripts and feel free to use it if you like any of them ;).
 # Technology stack
 * ISTQB: Foundation Level
 * Testing tools: Microfocus ALM, Postman, Robot Framework, Chrome DevTools/Firebug